 On the other hand, you have Lodge cast-iron skillets that will cost about $20 or so.
-Made in the United States (many of them coming out of the original foundry in Tennessee that started more than 100 years ago), this cast iron is well made, rough and rugged with a lot of American personality that makes them beloved, too.
+Made in the United States (many of them coming out of the original foundry in Tennessee that started more than 100 years ago), this cast iron is well made, rough, and rugged with a lot of American personalities that make them beloved, too.

 Aside from price, though, how do Le Creuset cast-iron skillets and Lodge cast-iron skillets compare against one another?

 That’s what we tackle in this in-depth comparison to help you find the best cast iron skillet.

 Disclaimer: As an Amazon Associate I earn from qualifying purchases on my website.
 If you make a purchase through links from this website, I may get a small share of the sale from Amazon and other similar affiliate programs.

 A Tale of Two Irons – Le Creuset vs Lodge